Home > Blog Posts > Should You Work From Home? That Is The Question…

 Work and home could merge

 One of the biggest drawbacks might be that work and home life can overlap.
 Since your home is also your workplace it might feel as though you are always at work and have no place to relax.
 Setting up a dedicated workspace can help counteract this, but some people still find it hard to ‘switch off’ when they work from home.

 Not involved in what’s happening with the company

 A work from home job means that you are separate from what’s going on with the rest of the company.
 When you’re not physically there, you may lose touch with the developments that occur at the office, which may leave you feeling disconnected.

-What are the advantages and disadvantages to a business having employees working from home?
+What are the advantages and disadvantages to businesses that have employees working from home?

-- Improved employee retention: It has been argued that having employees work from home, increases employee retention.
-This is especially true for people with young children who would otherwise have to worry about childcare, and the childcare rebate changes.
-It’s also said to improve employee work/life balance and well-being, leading to an increase in employee retention.
+- Improved employee retention: Some experts state that having employees work out of the office increases employee retention.
+This is especially true for people with young children who may be affected by the childcare rebate changes.
+It’s also said to improve employee work/life balance and well-being which also contributes to retention.

-- Financial gains: Not having employees working in the office can save money on the costs of office space and other office costs.
-For instance, employers won’t have to rent as big of a space to fit all the employee’s.
-It will also save them costs on electricity and other amenities used at the office.
+- Financial gains: Not having employees physically in the office can save money on the costs of office space and other overheads.
+For instance, employers won’t have to rent as big of a space to fit all the employees.
+It can also save them costs on electricity and other office amenities.

 - Difficult to monitor performance: One of the main drawbacks of having employees work from home is that it’s harder to monitor employee’s performance.
 This may also lead to a deterioration of employee’s skills and work quality, therefore leading to decreased productivity.

-- Communication problems: Another clear drawback of having employees work from home is that it is hard to arrange to have team meetings when everyone is at home.
+- Communication problems: Another clear drawback of having employees work from home is communication, especially large group communication, may be challenging.
 This could also lead to a decrease in productivity and lower morale, due to feelings of isolation and lack of community engagement.